Windowing Table-Valued Functions (Windowing TVFs) in Confluent Cloud for Apache Flink¶

 For example, you could have windows of size 10 minutes that slides by 5 minutes.
 With this, you get every 5 minutes a window that contains the events that arrived during the last 10 minutes, as depicted by the following figure.

-function assigns windows that cover rows within the interval
+The HOP function assigns windows that cover rows within the interval

 of size and shifting every slide based on a time attribute field.
-In

-streaming mode, the time attribute field must be either event or processing time attributes.
-In batch mode, the time
+- In streaming mode, the time attribute field must be an event time attribute.

-attribute field of window table function must be an attribute of type
+- In batch mode, the time attribute field of window table function must be an

-is a new relation that includes all columns of
+The return value of HOP is a new relation that includes all columns of

-the original relation as well as an additional 3 columns named window_start
+the original relation as well as an additional 3 columns named window_start,

-to indicate the assigned window.
+window_end, and window_time to indicate the assigned window.
 The

-, is a regular timestamp column after
+original time attribute, timecol, is a regular timestamp column after

 windowing TVF.